 Essar has invested over $1 billion since acquiring Stanlow in 2011, when it became the first Indian company to buy and operate a UK-based refinery.
-The major improvement initiatives delivered under Essar ownership has turned the company around and built a highly profitable and sustainable business, which has posted EBITDA of over $300 million for each of the past four years.
+The major improvement initiatives delivered under Essar ownership has turned the company around and built a highly profitable and sustainable business, which has posted EBITDA of over $300 million for each of the past four pre-pandemic years.

-This ongoing commitment to the UK’s energy sector was underlined in 2018 with the delivery of the largest ever maintenance and re-lifing turnaround at Stanlow to further improve reliability and safety, together with the completion of a major optimisation project to increase throughput (from 68 to 75 million barrels per year) and the production of high value products.
+This ongoing commitment to the UK’s energy sector was underlined in 2018 with the delivery of the largest ever maintenance and re-lifing turnaround to further improve reliability and safety, together with the completion of a major optimisation project to increase throughput (from 68 to 75 million barrels per year) and the production of high value products.

 In 2019, the company acquired a number of assets from the multi-national BP, ensuring greater control over product evacuation and logistics infrastructure, helping to further expand our supply envelope in a very competitive UK Midlands region and underpin growth ambitions in the UK.
 These included

 Over recent years, Essar has strategically broadened its downstream integration, with a highly successful and award-winning entry into the UK fuel retail market.
 With 70 Essar-branded UK retail sites already operational across England and Wales, we plan to grow this network to 400 retail sites over the next five years.

-Over the coming decade, the Board is determined to transform the business to ensure its long term sustainability.
-Looking further ahead, this will involve detailed planning to increase the production of bio-products, jet and petrochemicals, while using transformative technologies to make innovative use of excess gasoline molecules.
+Over the coming decade, the Board is determined to transform the business to ensure its long term sustainability, and this includes detailed planning to increase the production of bio-products, jet and petrochemicals, while using transformative technologies to make innovative use of excess gasoline molecules.

 India, Vietnam, Nigeria

-Essar Exploration & Production Ltd Mauritius (EEPLM) is an early stage developer, focussed primarily on oil & gas exploration.
+Essar Exploration & Production Ltd Mauritius (EEPLM) is an early stage developer, focused primarily on oil & gas exploration.
 Its global portfolio includes conventional acreages with a resource base of 3.4 billion barrels of oil equivalent, as well as unconventional hydrocarbon acreages that have a resource base of 15 TCF (2.5 bboe) of gas.
 It has invested $1.1 billion in various acreages across the world.

 These investments include: